 Laura Rowley, Ph.D.

-Laura Rowley joined the Biotech Center in January 2017 as Director, Life Science Economic Development in Bioscience Industrial Development.
+Laura Rowley joined NCBiotech in January 2017 and currently serves as Director of Life Science Economic Development.
 In this capacity, Laura is responsible for leading efforts to create, manage and measure programs leveraging North Carolina’s technology based assets to attract and retain life science jobs and investments.

 Rowley formerly served as the Innovation and Entrepreneurship Fellow at the UNC Eshelman School of Pharmacy, where she focused on the development of resources and programming to promote technology development and commercialization among faculty, students, and university startups.
 Through this fellowship, along with internships at the North Carolina Office of Science, Technology & Innovation, and the Business Technology Development group at the Biotech Center, Laura has become immersed in the North Carolina innovation community.